fluiddyn/fluidhowto/book/mercurial/heptapod-workflow.md

 Instead, you need to become a "developer" of the project.
 The developers have the permission to push changesets (i.e. "commits") in a topic in the main repository (for example <https://foss.heptapod.net/fluiddyn/fluidsim>).
-To acquire the "developer" role, please send a message in an [issue] or if needed, create a dedicated issue.
+To acquire the "developer" role, please send a message in [this issue](https://foss.heptapod.net/fluiddyn/fluiddyn/issues/6) or if needed, create a dedicated issue.

 Topics are used in Mercurial for "lightweight branches" (like Git branches).
 If you are unfamiliar with Mercurial topics, you can read